Introduction

 Key Specifications:

-- Display Technology: QD-Mini LED
+Display Technology: QD-Mini LED

-- Refresh Rate: 144Hz (up to 240Hz at 1080p)
+Refresh Rate: 144Hz (240Hz at 1080p)

-- Peak Brightness: ~2,500+ Nits
+Peak Brightness: ~2,500+ Nits

-- Smart Platform: Google TV
+Smart Platform: Google TV

-- Available Sizes: 65″, 75″, 85″, 98″
+Available Sizes: 65″, 75″, 85″, 98″

 Pros:

-- Google TV is snappy and user-friendly.
+Google TV is fast and easy to use.

-- Supports both Dolby Vision IQ and HDR10+.
+Supports both Dolby Vision IQ and HDR10+.

 Cons: